gamecreature/eso-dynamic-config/README.md

 1. Go to the ESO documents directory at ```C:\Users\YOURUSER\Documents\Elder Scrolls Online\VERSION\``` (replace VERSION with the client you're using)
     Or use the ```/Users/YOURUSER/Documents/Elder Scrolls Online/VERSION/AddOns``` on the mac
 2. If a folder called ``Addons`` doesn't exist, create it.
-3. Copy the DynamicConfig.lua script and DynamicConfig.txt to this directory
+3. Copy he files of this plugin in to a directory name DynamicConfig

 ## Configuration